 - Estimated time changed from 4.00 h to 16.00 h

 This is the request from Kyle that I brought up in our meeting yesterday.
 They are requesting a new sum for I:TOR852 as well (see #15051).
 I recommend addressing this one first because S60TOR is not operational yet.
 I'll add a couple of comments to this ticket to explain how the sum devices work and then feel free to stop by with any questions.

-#2 Updated by John Diamond almost 3 years ago
+#2 Updated by John Diamond about 3 years ago

 Most of the work is handled by the SumMgr class.
 SumMgr holds a table of sum devices that are created with the create(..) member function.
 Each device has an arm, trigger and disarm TCLK event.
 After receiving the arm event the trigger event is activated.
 For each trigger event the toroid is sampled (via a filter chain) and added to the sum after waiting for the given delay (usually 5ms).
 The trigger is disarmed when the disarm event arrives and the sum is reset to 0.

 The SumMgr relies on a EvtTrigTclkEventGenerator object to deliver event notifications to a VxWorks message queue when the TCLK events occur.
 There is a task spawned by the SumMgr constructor that pends on the message queue waiting for the event messages to arrive, it then dispatches to one of the _handleXxx methods to arm/trigger/disarm.